 - 1. Be sure your computer and all attached devices are turned off. - 2.
-Read "Installing adapters-before you begin" on page 29 and the documentation that comes with your options.

-3. Follow the instructions that come with the option to prepare it for installation and to connect it to the computer.
+Read "Before you begin" on page 31 and the documentation that comes with your options. - 3.
+Follow the instructions that come with the option to prepare it for installation and to connect it to the computer.